qqqlab/madflight-docs/docs/Developer-Guide.md

 Apart from the differences in the Arduino class structure, there are also differences in the actual implementation of the interface classes.
 What happens when I call Serial.write("1234567890") ?
 Does it block while 10 chars are written directly to the UART, does it write to a buffer and use interrupts, does it use DMA???
 For _madflight_ the following assumptions are made for the interfaces:

-**Serial:** Reading and writing is non-blocking, not thread-safe.
+**Serial (MF_Serial):** Reading and writing is non-blocking, not thread-safe.
 At least 255 byte input and output buffers.
 Attempting to write more than fits in the free buffer space fails gracefully (no bytes are written to the buffer).

-**I2C (Wire):** Reading and writing is blocking, not thread-safe.
+**I2C (MF_I2C):** Reading and writing is blocking, not thread-safe.

-**SPI:** Reading and writing is blocking, not thread-safe.
+**SPI (SPIClass):** Reading and writing is blocking, not thread-safe.

 ## Creating a new Gizmo for a Module